The best hiking hats 2023: keep cool with the finest summer headwear

 There are so many different reasons why you should pack a hat when you're off on an adventure.
 With myriad headwear designs on the market, the hat you opt for will depend on where you're hiking and the season.
 One thing is for sure, a hat is an absolute hiking essential, and here's why:

-Now that we're enjoying the height of summer in the northern hemisphere, it's important to remember the dangers posed by the sun's glare.
+When the sun comes out in the northern hemisphere, it's important to remember the dangers posed by its glare.
 This is where a sun hat or cap really comes into its own.
 However, if you're heading into environment where a deluge is commonplace even in summer, a sun hat won't cut it, as it won't fit nicely under your waterproof hood.
 Of course, you can take it off, but it's also a bit of an awkward shape for your daypack.
-A cap has the advantage here, especially one that boasts waterproof qualities such as the Gore-Tex Cap.
+A cap has the advantage here, especially one that boasts waterproof qualities such as the Gore-Tex cap.

 best hiking hats